btomwhitehead/terraform-notes/modules.md

 A utility to generate documentation from Terraform modules in various output formats.

-The simplest case creates a `README.md` with tables for equirements, providers, input variables and output variables:
+The simplest case creates a `README.md` with tables for requirements, providers, input variables and output variables:

 ```
-terraform-docs markdown table .
+terraform-docs markdown table --output-file README.md .
 ```